Quick Answer: What Is Product Discovery Before Development?

 The output is not a long document for its own sake.
 A useful discovery sprint gives founders and product leaders a decision record: what to build now, what to delay, what to prototype, what to validate, what might affect budget, and what the development team needs to estimate with confidence.

 For teams planning a first release, discovery is often the difference between asking for a vague app quote and walking into development with a focused MVP scope, a risk register, and a plan that can survive real users.
+It is also the point where founders should decide whether they need a prototype, a technical proof of concept, or a build-ready MVP backlog instead of treating every idea as an engineering task.

 Why Skipping Discovery Creates Build Risk